nextui-org/nextui/.changeset/five-lemons-admire.md

 "@nextui-org/theme": patch
 ---

-Fix `isDisabled` prop warning on NextUI components that don't support this propterty, it is also fixed for non-NextUI components.
+Fix `isDisabled` prop warning on NextUI components that don't support this property, it is also fixed for non-NextUI components.